section-engineering-education/engineering-education/content/articles/oop-in-java-abstraction-and-encapsulation/index.md

-# The concept of OOP In Java Getting Started with ABSTRACTION and ENCAPSULATION
+### The Concept of OOP in Java: Getting Started with Abstraction and Encapsulation

-In Java, everything is an object and as such; a real-life entity.

-Object-Oriented Programming (OOP) unlike Procedural programming is an approach.
-Or a programming paradigm where everything is an Object (Real-life entities).
-OOP tries to model real-life objects.
+Object-Oriented Programming (OOP) is a programming paradigm (approach) as is procedural programming. unlike Procedural programming, we model everything as objects (Real-life entities).
+Java, as an object-oriented programming language, was design to follow this pattern.
-Objects come from class, a form of generalization but the real thing is the Object.
+Objects come from class, a form of generalization but a real thing is an object.
 What then is a class?

 Class is a template from which objects are created

-The process of creating Objects from a class is Instantiation
+The process of creating objects from a class is instantiation

-In this tutorial, you will learn about Abstraction, Encapsulation, Objects, and classes.
+In this tutorial, you will learn about abstraction, encapsulation, objects, and classes.
 The concept of OOP, to say the least, will be a nice piece to grab for absolute java beginners.

-## Prerequisites
+### Prerequisites

 The reader should have: